xmrio/goproxy-1/docs/manual/manual.md

 ##### `--rate-limit`
 Limit the speed of each tcp connection of the service, for example: 100K 2000K 1M .
 0 means unlimited, default 0.

+## 11. Cluster

+The proxy supports the cluster management.
+The proxy is installed on each machine node as an agent, with the control panel [`proxyadmin cluster edition`] (https://github.com/snail007/proxy-admin-cluster) Unified management of proxy services on massive machines.

+If the proxy is to be run as an agent, assume that the cluster port address of the control panel is: `1.1.1.1: 55333`.

+The command example is as follows:

+`proxy agent -k xxx -c 1.1.1.1: 55333`

+Command explanation:

+agent: is a function parameter, which means running agent mode.

+-k : The encryption and decryption key for communication with `proxyadmin cluster edition`.
+This key is set in the configuration file of` proxyadmin cluster edition`.

+-c : The cluster port address of `proxyadmin cluster edition`, format: IP:port.